kubeflow/website/content/en/docs/external-add-ons/feast/introduction.md

   By building ML systems on feature references, teams abstract away the underlying data infrastructure and make it possible to safely move models between training and serving without a drop in data consistency.

 - __Feature sharing and reuse__: Feast provides a discovery and metadata API that allows teams to track, share, and reuse features across projects.
+  Feast also provides a light-weight web UI to expose this metadata.
   Feast also decouples the process of creating features from the process of consumption, meaning teams that start new projects can begin by simply consuming features that already exist in the store, instead of starting from scratch.

 - __Statistics and validation__: Feast allows for the generation of statistics based on features within the systems.